This site is intended for U.S. healthcare professionals.

 USE IN PREGNANCY

 Available data from pregnancies reported in clinical trials with CIBINQO are not sufficient to establish a drug-associated risk for major birth defects, miscarriage, or other adverse maternal or fetal outcomes.
-Advise females of reproductive potential that CIBINQO may impair fertility.
+Advise patients who can become pregnant that CIBINQO may impair fertility.

 There is a pregnancy exposure registry that monitors pregnancy outcomes in women exposed to CIBINQO during pregnancy.
 Pregnant women exposed to CIBINQO and health care providers are encouraged to call 1-877-311-3770 or visit CIBINQOPregnancyRegistry.com.
 LACTATION

-Advise women not to breastfeed during treatment with CIBINQO and for one day after the last dose.
+Advise patients not to breastfeed during treatment with CIBINQO and for one day after the last dose.